jkarthic-akamai/ABR-Broadcaster/API.md

 ### ingest_url

 HTTP Ingest server URL.
 All the segments and playlist will be uploaded to this given URL using HTTP PUT/POST.
+It should be noted that this should be just the base URL.
+The manifest files will be internally named as master.m3u8 and out.mpd for HLS and DASH respectively

 *Valid Values* : A valid http URL